Bal'a: Demographics

 The town's growth stunted after the Six-Day War, going from 3,400 in 1967 to just 3,800 in 1987.

 In the first Palestinian census by the Palestinian Central Bureau of Statistics (PCBS) in 1997, Bal'a had a population of 5,444 inhabitants.
 More than 20% of the residents were Palestinian refugees.
 The gender make-up was 49.1% male and 50.9% female.
 In 2007, Bal'a's residents numbered 6,604.
+In 2017, the population was 7,822.

+The population of Bal'a comes from different places.
+Some are from Barbara, near Ashkelon, while others are from Deir al-Ghussun and Jit.

 Economy

 Bal'a's primary source of income is agriculture.
 The town's land area consists of about 23,000 dunams most of which is arable land.
 The town annually produces an average 10,000 tons of olive oil with olives being the main cash crop of Bal'a and surrounding towns and villages.
 Other common orchards include figs, apricots and almonds.
 Wheat and barley are grown during the winter while tomatoes, marrows and green peppers are grown mostly during the summer.
 Livestock is a major factor in Bal'a's agriculture sector as many families own thousands of hens as well as sheep, goats and cattle.

 A few hundred in the town work for the Palestinian National Authority (PNA) in careers as teachers, doctors and business managers.
 A large number of people are in service with various PNA security branches, including the Preventive Security Service.
 The town's built-up area is currently about 3,600 dunams.
 Bal'a has six schools: Two secondary, four primary.
 Boys and girls attend different schools.
 There are also three kindergartens.